-Note: This page contains information about the side effects of capreomycin.
-Some of the dosage forms included on this document may not apply to the brand name Capastat.
+Note: This document contains side effect information about capreomycin.
+Some dosage forms listed on this page may not apply to the brand name Capastat.

-In addition to its needed effects, some unwanted effects may be caused by capreomycin (the active ingredient contained in Capastat).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, capreomycin (the active ingredient contained in Capastat) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - increased thirst

 - loss of hearing

 - nausea or vomiting

 - sore throat

 - sores, ulcers, or white spots on the lips or in the mouth

 - swelling of the feet or lower legs

 - Bleeding gums